datanav/docs/tutorial-microservice-continuation-support.rst

     - Coding experience (we use Python in this example, but any coding language works as long as you can translate to it from Python)

 .. important::
     - Each API has different functionalities, and not every API supports query parameters to only access updated data.
-It's important to throuroughly read the API's documentation in order to set the correct query parameter as you since parameter.
+It's important to thoroughly read the API's documentation in order to set the correct query parameter as you since parameter.

 Use-case
 --------